 Having other people and/or pets in your pic.
 Are you the one with whiskers or is that your cat?

-Your picture is blurry or too far away.
+Your picture is blurry or too far away, or you're wearing sunglasses.
 Are you hiding something?

-It’s 2017 and you’re using your 1985 college graduation photo.
-Mullets aren’t cool.
+If you’re still using your 1995 college graduation photo, you need to know that Mullets aren’t cool.
 Not now, not then.

 Having No Posting Strategy

-Sharing cute cat pictures, your best friend’s blog links, and tagging everyone you know in your vacation pics to show you know a lot about social media.
-It's not that this is always wrong, just refrain at this point of the job search.
+Sharing cute cat pictures, your best friend’s blog links, and tagging everyone you know in your vacation pics to share your interests on social platforms.
+It's not that this is always wrong, we recommend pulling back on this type of posting on your public accounts.

-Comment, share, and post value-rich content to help solve problems in your industry.
-Join groups and/or start your own to show recruiters and hiring managers you’ve been interacting with industry professionals.
-Potential employers will search through your social media, have no doubt…so DO have a strategy.
+Comment, share, and post value-rich content to help solve problems or provide expert insight to show recruiters and hiring managers you’re a part of the conversation in your industry.
+Potential employers will search through your social media…so DO have a strategy.

 Forgetting About the Face-to-Face

 Although social media is a great tool, job seekers should to remember you will still have the greatest impact with a face-to-face meeting.
-E-mail and messaging cannot replace body language, eye contact, and a good strong handshake.
+E-mail and messaging cannot replace the connection earned through body language, eye contact, and a good strong handshake.

 Make a grand effort to end every virtual encounter with a plan to connect in person.
-Suggest meeting over coffee or lunch.
+Suggest meeting over coffee.

 Careless Networking & Posting

-Keep your job search limited to your own time and learn proper netiquette for asking about job openings.
-Yes, netiquette is a thing.
+Keep your job search limited to your own time and learn proper etiquette for asking about job openings.

 Completely research those with whom you will be communicating in your search and who your mutual connections are to save yourself much embarrassment.
 And maybe your job.